FabioZumbi12/SEDiscordBridge/README.md

 # SEDiscordBridge
-A Torch plugin ro connect the SE server to Discord
+A Torch plugin to connect the SE server to Discord

 ### You need to create a discord BOT to your Discord channel.
 Follow this instructions: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token